neuefische/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

 ## API

-We are going to fetch all necessary information about the characters from a REST Api specifically designed for Rick and Morty.
+We are going to fetch all necessary information about the characters from a REST API specifically designed for Rick and Morty.
 Check out the [API](https://rickandmortyapi.com/).
 You find all the information you need in the docs.